nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Setting the VM Date & Time
       A function that allows users to define the start date & time for the ForensicVM.

-   shellinabox project
+   Shellinabox project
       An open-source project that enables users to access remote servers from a web browser using a web-based terminal emulator.

+   Shutdown
-   Shut Down VM on the Web Interface
-      The method of deactivating the forensicVM directly from the web-based interface.
+      - **Shut Down VM on the Web Interface**: The method of deactivating the forensicVM directly from the web-based interface.

-   Shut Down VM on the Web Remote Screen
-      The method of shutting down the forensicVM when accessing remotely via the web.
+      - **Shut Down VM on the Web Remote Screen**: The method of shutting down the forensicVM when accessed remotely via the web.

-   Shutdown Button
-      A button in the Autopsy Plugin used to power off the forensicVM.

-   Shutdown Button
-      A UI control present on various interfaces that, when pressed, initiates the process to shut down the forensicVM.

-   Shutdown Button
-      A user interface control designed to initiate the process to deactivate and shut down the forensicVM.
+      - **Shutdown Button**: A user interface control designed to initiate the process to deactivate and shut down the forensicVM.
+This button is present in the Autopsy Plugin and various other interfaces.

-   Shutdown Icon
-      A graphical representation or symbol indicating the control to shut down the forensicVM.
+      - **Shutdown Icon**: A graphical representation or symbol indicating the control to shut down the forensicVM.

    Snapshot
       A saved state of a virtualized resource, such as a VM or forensic image.